bolaum/netfix/README.md

-# Netfix (Chrome Extension)
+# Netfix (chrome extension)

-A Chrome Extension to add TMDB ratings to Netflix interface, because why not.
+A chrome extension to add TMDB ratings to Netflix interface, because why not.

 This was inspired by a crappy *Match* system and lots of broken extensions in the store.

+## Add to Chrome

+You can add it directly from the repo.

+* clone the repo: `git clone https://github.com/bolaum/netfix`
+* open chrome
+* navigate to `chrome://extensions/`
+* check *"Developer mode"*
+* click *"Load unpacked extension..."*
+* point to the root of the cloned repo

+The `build.py` script removes some development files (such as `hot-reload.js`) from the manifest and generates a clean zip in the `dist/` directory.
+There's no need to run, just follow the above instructions.

 ## Screenshots